travelling-mango/multinational-retail-data-centralisation701/README.md

    pip install -r requirements.txt
    ```

-#### :card_index_dividers: *SQL packages*

-Consult the download instructions on the [pgadmin4 website](https://www.pgadmin.org/download/)

 #### :bulb: *Top tip*

 Set up a [virtual environment](https://docs.python.org/3/library/venv.html) to complete the project.
-This will control software dependencies in Python and ensure that your code is reproducible
+This will control software dependencies in Python and ensure that your code is reproducible.

 ## Usage
 #### :broom: *Extract, Clean, & Upload Data*